pingcap/docs-tidb-operator/en/access-tidb.md

 ## NodePort

 If there is no LoadBalancer, you can choose to expose the service through NodePort.
-NodePort exposes services through the node's IP and static port.
+NodePort exposes services through the node's IP and a static port.
 You can access a NodePort service from outside of the cluster by requesting `NodeIP + NodePort`.

-To view the Node Port assigned by Service, run the following commands to obtain the Service object of TiDB:
+To view the Node Port assigned by the Service, run the following commands to obtain the Service object of TiDB:

 {{< copyable "shell-regular" >}}